Fr. Antony Solomon

 Acknowledging and being grateful to God Almighty for all the endowments that He has given to us, and making best use of everything that we have, will be our token of love for God.
 We must get up every day with a positive mission because we deserve to live an amazing life.
 Honest efforts and transparency in behavior will keep oneself in good stead.
 We need strength while doing the possible, but we need faith while doing the impossible.
 Trust in God.
 Put in your best and best will return to you.

-We are very grateful to God Almighty for this blissful institution which was set up in this part of the world through the instrumentality of Simla-Chandigarh Catholic Diocese and His Highness Maharaj Lalit Sen, the king of Sunder Nagar, and by the blessings of God, the able, committed and selfless Simla Chandigarh Educational Society, administration, staff, parents and the students have unitedly brought up this institution to a remarkable status.
+We are very grateful to God Almighty for this blissful institution which was set up in this part of the world through the instrumentality of Simla-Chandigarh Catholic Diocese and by the blessings of God, the able, committed and selfless Simla Chandigarh Educational Society, administration, staff, parents and the students have unitedly brought up this institution to a remarkable status.
 I wish all the best to one and all and may the abundant choicest blessings of God be upon all Saint Marians and all those who are associated with the institution.

 Fr.
 Antony Solomon